-Bathroom amenitie Bathroom amenities in relation to the number of occupants sharing facilities Up to 4 occupants • 1 full bathroom: containing bath or shower, wash hand basin (WHB) and WC.
-5 occupants 1 bathroom: containing bath or shower with WHB (which may contain a toilet).
-AND • 1 separate WC with WHB OR a second bathroom which contains a WC and WHB).
+Bathroom amenitie Bathroom amenities in relation to the number of related occupants Up to 4 occupants 1 full bathroom: containing bath or shower, wash hand basin (WHB) and WC.
+5 - 6 occupants 1 bathroom: containing bath or shower with WHB (which may contain a toilet).
+1 additional separate WC with WHB OR an additional second bathroom which contains a WC and WHB is desirable.